 Carbon dioxide removal is more than just preventing additional CO₂ from entering the atmosphere.
-In contrast to offsets, where others are paid to reduce their emissions on behalf of another party that in return continues emitting, or carbon capture and storage (CCS), where CO₂ is captured from point sources, direct air capture and storage actively removes CO₂ from the air and thus produces negative emissions.
+In contrast to offsets, where others are paid to reduce their emissions on behalf of another party that continues emitting, or carbon capture and storage (CCS), where CO₂ is captured from point sources, direct air capture and storage actively removes CO₂ from the air and thus produces negative emissions.

 Operational: Orca, the world's largest direct air capture and storage plant.

 The urgency of this task is undoubted, and businesses, now more than ever, are playing their part by committing and implementing ambitious climate targets.
 To achieve your business' climate targets and minimize your business carbon footprint, two things should be considered:

 In order to get to net zero, the first and most efficient thing to do remains reducing carbon emissions.
 This can be achieved through a dedicated carbon reduction strategy.
 However, there will likely be residual carbon emissions that are considered as unavoidable.
 It is for these unavoidable carbon emissions, that your company needs a carbon removal strategy to reach net zero.
 With Climeworks, you can have your company's past and present CO₂ emissions removed from the air as a service.
 Climeworks is the first company operating commercial direct air capture and storage facilities.
 Our new direct air capture and storage plant Orca demonstrates further scale-up of our technology.
 Our pioneering customers already implementing carbon removal from Climeworks in their strategy have enabled Orca.

 Climeworks' direct air capture technology combined with permanent storage removes historic and residual emissions from the air.
 When compared to other carbon dioxide removal solutions, nature-based or technical, Climeworks' technology provides a unique solution that is: